Find Yourself: Synopsis

-Unbeknownst to all, He Canyang (Zhang Yujian) - He Fanxing's brother - enters into a relationship with Cai Minmin (Yu Shuxin) - Ye Luming's niece and Yuan Song's schoolmate - which dramatically complicates the already complex situation between the characters.
+Unbeknownst to all, He Canyang (Zhang Yujian) - He Fanxing's younger brother - enters into a relationship with Cai Minmin (Yu Shuxin) - Ye Luming's niece and Yuan Song's schoolmate - which dramatically complicates the already complex situation between the characters.
 He Fanxing tries to start a relationship with Ye Luming, which becomes immediately viewed by others as a highly compatible couple.
 He Fanxing's father is diagnosed with early-stage dementia, which makes her increasingly impatient to get married and have children for the sake of her parents.
 She decides to make a more conscious attempt to fall in love with Ye Luming.
 He Fanxing and Ye Luming attends the birthday party of Steven's - chairman of Aijia - daughter.
 Yet, they unexpectedly run into Yuan Song, who is revealed as Steven's son.

 Eventually, He Fanxing finds that no matter how hard she tries to fall in love with Ye Luming, she is just unable to do so.
 Realising that his pursuit has become a lost cause, Ye Luming decides to end their relationship, and return to being friends.
 After breaking up, He Fanxing has become much clearer of what she wants in a relationship.
 Finding out that Yuan Song has gone to Suzhou with another girl to attend an architectural conference, He Fanxing abruptly rushes to follow him there, eventually reconciling and making their relationship public straight away.
 Yuan Song decides to study overseas, yet their relationship is not affected in any way because of the long distance.
 He Fanxing has also resigned from her job, instead opening a store and becoming a florist, finally achieving a sense of fulfilment in both her career and relationship.